parisjs/parisjs-website/content/faq/en.md

 ---
 title: "Frequently asked questions"
 ---

 ## Paris.js

 ### What is Paris.js?

-Paris.js is a **community** of **Javascript developers** - beginners or experts, professionals or hobbyists.
+Paris.js is a **community** of **JavaScript developers** - beginners or experts, professionals or hobbyists.
 Paris.js organizes a meetup **every last Wednesday of the month** with speakers from the community.
-Each event ends with snacks and time for members to exchange ideas, chat, and network.
+Each event ends with food, drinks and time for members to exchange ideas, chat, and network.

 ### Who is Paris.js?